Fermi arc criterion for surface Majorana modes in superconducting time-reversal symmetric Weyl semimetals

+These criteria hold for general pairing symmetries provided the superconductor is gapped in the absence of a vortex.
+They survive doping around the WNs if the resulting Fermi surfaces are well-separated and the presence of trivial Fermi surfaces with rare exceptions.
+They are also immune to surface effects unless the surface is exposed to a topological insulator, in which case $M$ effectively acquires the odd number of surface Fermi loops or Dirac nodes of the latter.
+Finally, (\ref{eq:topological invariant}) captures the known results for metals \cite{Hosur2011} and insulators \cite{Fu2008}, which lack Fermi-geodesic contours but may have Fermi loops and Dirac nodes.

-Eq. (\ref{eq:topological invariant}) is our main non-trivial result.
-We arrive at it by viewing the vortex as a 1D superconductor with only particle-hole symmetry \citep{Ryu2010,Schnyder2009} and computing the $\mathbb{Z}_{2}$ topological invariant derived by Kitaev for such a system \citep{Kitaev2000}.
-In deriving it, we require two mild assumptions in the clean limit: (i) for a given WN, if the two nearest nodes of opposite chiralities in the same $k_{z}$ plane are at distances $\Delta K_{1}$ and $\Delta K_{2}$, respectively, then $e^{-\hbar v\xi(\Delta K_{1})^{2}/\Delta_{0}}\ll e^{-\hbar v\xi(\Delta K_{2})^{2}/\Delta_{0}}$ or $\Delta K_{1}\gtrsim\Delta K_{2}$, where $\xi$ is the superconducting coherence length, $\Delta_{0}$ is the pairing amplitude far from the vortex and $v$ is the typical quasiparticle velocity along the line connecting the WNs.
-This condition ensures that the dominant hybridization is between CMMs contributed by neighboring WNs of opposite chirality, assuming hybridization is driven by band curvature terms.
-If the hybridization is driven by non-magnetic disorder that is smooth over a length scale $\ell_{D}$, the requirement acquires a relatively more restrictive form, $\Delta K_{1}\gg\ell_{D}^{-1}\gg\Delta K_{2}$, while magnetic disorder renders the criterion (\ref{eq:topological invariant}) invalid.
-Fortunately, disorder can always be suppressed in principle by creating cleaner samples whereas band curvature is unavoidable, ensuring a physical regime of validity of (\ref{eq:topological invariant}); (ii) hybridization between CMMs of the same chirality is negligible.
-If equi-chiral CMMs hybridize more strongly than anti-chiral CMMs, the vortex will be gapless with some modes crossing zero energy, but these modes can be smoothly deformed to produce a gapped vortex that satisfies (\ref{eq:topological invariant}).
+Eq. (\ref{eq:topological invariant}) is obtained by computing the $\mathbb{Z}_{2}$ topological invariant for the vortex viewed as a 1D superconductor \cite{Ryu2010,Schnyder2009,Kitaev2000}.
+We require a mild assumption in the clean limit: for a given WN, if the two nearest anti-chiral WNs at the same $k_{z}$ are at distances $\Delta K_{1}$ and $\Delta K_{2}$, then $e^{\frac{\hbar \xi}{\Delta_0}[v_1(\Delta K_{1})^{2}-v_2(\Delta K_{2})^{2}]}\gg 1$ or $\Delta K_{1}\gtrsim\Delta K_{2}$, where $\Delta_0$ and $\xi$ are superconducting properties -- the uniform pairing amplitude and coherence length, respectively -- and $v_i$ is the typical Weyl velocity along $\Delta K_i$.
+This condition ensures that the dominant hybridization is between chiral MFs from neighboring anti-chiral WNs, assuming hybridization is driven by band curvature.
+If hybridization is due to non-magnetic disorder that is smooth over distance $\ell_{D}$, the requirement becomes $\Delta K_{1}\gg\ell_{D}^{-1}\gg\Delta K_{2}$ while magnetic disorder invalidates (\ref{eq:topological invariant}).
+Disorder can be suppressed in principle whereas band curvature is unavoidable, so a physical regime of validity of (\ref{eq:topological invariant}) exists.
+We neglect hybridization between equi-chiral chiral MFs, i.e., chiral MFs of the same chirality, which amounts to smoothly deforming any accidentally gapless non-chiral vortex mini-bands away from zero energy.